 - 2 staged readings for the public in a local venue

-- Basic technical capabilities with a sound designer, light designer, and stage manager
+- Basic technical capabilities with a sound designer and lighting designer

-- Four panelists, locally and out-of-state, will provide moderated critique, along with playing a key role in the script editing process
+- 3 panelists, locally and out-of-state, will provide moderated critique after each presentation, along with playing a key role in the script editing process

 TR Studio Theatre, 3027 Barrow Drive, Raleigh, NC, 27616

 The 2024 Submission Window is now closed.
 Thank you to all who submitted!
 We can’t wait to dig in!

 Playwright must be from NC and have a valid, current address